svenyurgensson/penetrator/README.md

         end
 ```

-What make this gem different from ActiveSupport::Concern ?
+What make this gem different from `ActiveSupport::Concern` ?
-hell, here you can _parameterize_ your included modules-traits!
+Well, here you can _parameterize_ your included modules-traits!
 (Extracted from `spec/coerce_spec.rb` )

 # File:  *app/traits/can_have_args_trait.rb*
 ```ruby
     module CanHaveArgsTrait
       extend Penetrator::Concern